 Effective use of support

-Over the past few years, India has come to be perceived as an increasingly influential international actor.
-The negotiating position of the Indian government has often been uncompromising on issues seen as endangering its domestic needs or as undermining the principles of sovereignty and non-interference.
-Among many examples are India’s position in trade negotiations, its refusal to accept binding targets for greenhouse gas emissions, its ambivalent approach to norms such as the principle of the Responsibility to Protect, and its refusal to sign the Non-Proliferation Treaty (NPT) or the Rome Statute on the International Criminal Court.
+In recent years, India has been seen as an increasingly influential international actor.
+The Indian government’s negotiating position has often been uncompromising on issues seen as threatening its domestic needs or undermining the principles of sovereignty and non-interference.
+Among many examples are India’s position in trade negotiations; its long refusal to accept binding targets for greenhouse gas emissions; its ambivalent approach to norms such as the principle of the Responsibility to Protect; and its refusal to sign the Non-Proliferation Treaty or the Rome Statute on the International Criminal Court.
+India is a founding member of the International Labour Organization (ILO), but the labor rights of religious or ethnic minorities are often undermined.

 Credibility

-India’s relations with its neighbors in the South Asian region have been difficult for decades.
-The long-standing conflict with Pakistan substantially hampers any meaningful forms of multilateral regional cooperation.
-The charter of the South Asian Association for Regional Cooperation explicitly excludes the discussion of “contentious and political issues.”
-India itself pushed for the inclusion of this clause in the charter, thereby undermining regional cooperation.
-With smaller neighboring countries, India has long had difficult relationships, shaped by the extreme power asymmetry, by small states’ fears of being “absorbed” by India, and by India’s (often inconsistent) meddling with their internal affairs.
-Despite its successes in global politics, India has completely failed in its regional policy.
-For example, it has not developed a “vision” for its region, it has not provided leadership nor made concessions to neighboring countries and it has not been able to limit the growth of China’s influence in what has traditionally been regarded as its sphere of influence.
+India’s relations with its South Asian neighbors have been difficult for decades.
+The long-standing conflict with Pakistan continues to substantially hamper any meaningful multilateral regional cooperation.
+The South Asian Association for Regional Cooperation (SAARC) is entirely dysfunctional; its charter explicitly excludes the discussion of “contentious and political issues.”
+With smaller neighboring countries, India has long had difficult relationships shaped by an extreme power asymmetry, small states’ fears of being “absorbed” by India and India’s (often inconsistent) meddling in their internal affairs.
+Despite its successes on the global political stage, India has largely failed in its regional policy; it has neither developed a “vision” for its region nor provided leadership for or made considerable concessions to neighboring countries.
+Additionally, it has not been able to limit China’s influence, which in recent years has established a stronger presence in what has traditionally been India’s sphere of influence.

 Regional cooperation